 He assured me the only way to recover my health was to rest, and he had a simple solution.

 He was suggesting the cure was to abandon my dreams!

-My recovery was painfully slow, but I couldn’t throw everything away.
-Instead, I changed the way I work and traveled.
+My recovery was painfully slow, but I had to continue somehow.
+I couldn’t throw everything away.
+Instead, I changed the way I worked and traveled.

 How Do You Overcome Creative Burnout?

 As soon as I realized I was pushing myself too hard, I pulled back and calmed myself down.

 Your business must serve you, not the other way round.